akaanirban/greengo/README.md

 ### TODO:
 ---------
 - Right now, `update-deployment` works on changing the same lambda.
 Otherwise if we change the lambda and the do update, since I am using lambda.update instead of lambda.create , it tries to updatethe old lambda.
 Hence throws an error.
 - Also, need to automate the S3 bucket and rule creation.
+- On setting upp a Topic Rule, the Role needs to be updated manually once in order to route the messages to S3 bucket.
+Need to make it automatic such that the Role is updated with the policy for the Topic